apache/nuttx/configs/fire-stm32v2/README.txt

     CONFIG_ARMV7M_TOOLCHAIN_RAISONANCE=y     : Raisonance RIDE7 under Windows
     CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)

-  If you change the default toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  You may also have to modify the PATH environment variable if your make cannot find the tools.

   NOTE: the CodeSourcery (for Windows), Atollic, devkitARM, and Raisonance toolchains are Windows native toolchains.
 The CodeSourcery (for Linux) and NuttX buildroot